academie-de-espee/marshal-rules-update/handbook.md

             * Any approach specifically approved by the Deputy Earl Marshal for Rapier Combat.
 #.
 Conventions of Combat for Rapier Combat
     #.
 Valid Blow Definitions
         #.
-In Rapier and Light Rapier, valid blows are thrusts, draw cuts, and push cuts.
+In Rapier and Light Rapier, valid blows are thrusts and draw cuts.
         #.
-In Cut & Thrust, valid blows are thrusts, draw cuts, push cuts, and percusive cuts.
+In Cut & Thrust, valid blows are thrusts, draw cuts, and percusive cuts.
         #.
+The only valid blow with a Rapier Spear is a thrust.
+        #.
 Thrusts must be delivered using the tip, with positive force towards the opponent in line with the blade.
         #.
 Cuts must be delivered with positive force with the edge to be valid.
     #.
 Blow Calling Conventions
         #.
 Blow calling is the sole responsibility of the fighter receiving the blows.
 Fighters may, at their discretion, call blows good outside of those required.
-For example, they may decide to take tip cuts.
+For example, they may decide to take tip cuts or push cuts.
         #.
 A Valid Blow to a hand will disable only the hand.
 The arm may still be used for parrying, but the hand may not grip, hold, or push.
 #.
 Rules of the List for Rapier Combat
     #.
 A combatant may decline any challenge without dishonor, and without specifying a reason.
 In a tournament bout, this may result in forfeiture of the bout.